-In addition to a field painting, the Cards honored Ali
+In addition to a field painting, the Cards honored Ali with a helmet sticker. |

 From the moment that the Syracuse game ended, with Louisville having blown out a conference foe instead of the worst of the worst in FBS, we felt confident that Louisville might host it's first GameDay.
 Last Saturday night, our hopes were recognized and Louisville was announced as the host for it's upcoming game against the Florida State Seminoles.
 Two days later, Louisville cracked the top ten in both polls for the first time since Bobby Petrino returned to the sideline.
 All week, Twitter was ablaze with predictions, team updates, national game chatter, local game chatter, and, of course, pictures of beautiful GameDay signs.